JacobWeinbren/astro-kinde/package/README.md

 You can use these routes in your Astro pages to handle authentication.

-Usage in an Astro page:
+Authenticating Astro Pages is simple:

 ```astro
 ---